Star Trek: Enterprise: Casting

 Braga explained that the most difficult casting was that for T'Pol, as they were seeking a Kim Cattrall type.
 Blalock and Marjorie Monaghan were among the final three to be considered for the part, with Blalock gaining the role, despite her agents rejecting requests for her to attend auditions early in the casting process.
 By the time that Blalock auditioned in the final group, the crew had seen hundreds of actresses, according to Berman.
-His main issue at the time was to find a "beautiful woman who can act and doesn't want to go right into feature films".
+His main issue at the time was to find a "beautiful woman who can act and doesn't want to go right into feature films."
 Blalock was excited about the casting as she had been a lifelong Star Trek fan, with her favourite character being Spock.

 Bakula's casting as Archer was announced via press release on May 10, 2001.
 However, some of the British media mistook the announcement for Bakula taking over from Patrick Stewart.
 Details of the rest of the main cast were released on May 15, with the rest of the character details publicised the following day.

-Some recurring characters were played by actors who had previously appeared in Star Trek productions, with Jeffrey Combs portraying the Andorian Shran, making his first appearance in the season one episode "The Andorian Incident".
+Some recurring characters were played by actors who had previously appeared in Star Trek productions, with Jeffrey Combs portraying the Andorian Shran, making his first appearance in the season one episode "The Andorian Incident."
 He had previously portrayed the Vorta Weyoun as well as the Ferengi Brunt on Deep Space Nine.
 Vaughn Armstrong, who played Admiral Maxwell Forrest, had previously appeared in a number of roles in various Trek productions since his first part as a Klingon in The Next Generation episode "Heart of Glory"; by the end of the Enterprise run, he had appeared as 13 different characters in total.
 Randy Oglesby, Rick Worthy and Scott MacDonald had also appeared in a variety of roles within the franchise before taking on the recurring parts of Xindi council members throughout season three.

 Throughout the production on Enterprise, there were rumours that William Shatner would make a guest appearance.
-During season four, this idea was raised once again with the Reeves-Stevens suggesting that the tantalus field (previously thought to be a raygun) seen in The Original Series episode "Mirror, Mirror" actually sent its victims back in time to a penal colony in the regular universe.
+During season four, this idea was raised once again when Reeves-Stevens suggested that the tantalus field (previously thought to be a raygun) seen in The Original Series episode "Mirror, Mirror" actually sent its victims back in time to a penal colony in the regular universe.
 This in turn would allow Shatner to reprise his role as the Mirror Universe version of Captain James T. Kirk.
 Shatner pitched this to Braga and Berman, but instead they pitched another idea back to the actor in which he could play the chef of the Enterprise, who was taken to the future by Daniels and required to impersonate Kirk.
-After they could not settle on an idea, the Mirror Universe concept was reworked into the two-part episode "In a Mirror, Darkly".
+After they could not settle on an idea, the Mirror Universe concept was reworked into the two-part episode "In a Mirror, Darkly."